dagu-org/dagu/README.md

 ## Sending email notifications

 Email notifications can be sent when a DAG finished with an error or successfully.
-To do so, you can set the `stmp` field and related fields in the DAG specs.
+To do so, you can set the `smtp` field and related fields in the DAG specs.
 You can use any email delivery services (e.g., Sendgrid, Mailgun, etc).

 ```yaml
 # Eamil notification settings